 Botts and his colleagues reached out to alumna Rachel Hudlow (11) who works with the All People’s Church in Tijuana as well as Campus Pastor Liliana Reza, who leads PLNU’s Ministry With Mexico, to assess the needs of the communities across the border.
 Botts thought they would initially supply 30 to 40 face shields in total but came to learn that there were two hospitals and a field clinic in the process of being set up in Tijuana, all of which had some need for PPE.
 The goal of the MICS department at this point turned to making upwards of 450 masks.

 Still, they weren’t without obstacles.
-“There were lots of print failures over the first week, but we learned how to optimize [the printers] and have run them continuously,” Botts explained.
-With two 3D printers running 24 hours a day, it decreases the production significantly if they have problems with one so the team has to be attentive to the equipment and do their best to quickly overcome any issues.
+Prior to his passing, Botts explained how “There were lots of print failures over the first week, but we learned how to optimize [the printers] and have run them continuously.”

 Reza took the first batch of 50 face shields to her contacts at the border, and Hudlow came and picked up another 100.
-They continued printing until every single worker at the hospital received a face shield, and still they are bringing deliveries of PPE as soon as they are ready.
+They continued printing until every single worker at the hospital received a face shield.

 Reza said, “As followers of Jesus, I believe that we are called to care for one another in real ways.
 When I received the email from Professor Botts, my heart was sincerely overwhelmed with gratitude and joy.
 In the midst of social distancing and tight U.S.-Mexican borders, we suddenly found ourselves collaborating in building bridges of compassion and hope.
 PLNU is a community that faithfully and creatively embodies love for [our] neighbor.”

-The group is continuing to create more face shields and they are determined to carry on with this work as long as they are able.
-To Botts, this undertaking is a testament to “how much God can do with so little.”
-He believes that the border which separates us from Tijuana makes life vastly different, on both sides.
+To Botts, this undertaking was a testament to how much God can do with so little.
 “We’re called to love our neighbors, part of that is looking around to see what their needs are.
 We’re all equipped to give something, we just need to listen to what they need.”

 This effort is the result of one community listening to the needs of another and giving in the ways they are able.
-Botts said what started out as him questioning “what do I have to offer” quickly turned into a demonstration of unity and strength despite the fear and anxiety present during this time.
+What started out with Botts questioning “what do I have to offer” quickly turned into a demonstration of unity and strength despite the fear and anxiety present during this time.